khulnasoft/AiKit/docs/overview/contributing/the_basics.rst

    :code:`Close #Issue_number`

    This is important, so that the merging of your PR will automatically close the associated issue.
 Make sure this is in the description of the PR, otherwise it might not link correctly.
-If you have a partial solution, the Ivy team can help to guide you through the process of getting it working 🙂
+If you have a partial solution, the Aikit team can help to guide you through the process of getting it working 🙂
    Also, remember to make the PR name well described and if there are some details that can support your changes add them to the description of the PR.

 e.
 Wait for us to review your PR.
    Once we have reviewed your PR we will either merge or request changes.
    Every time you respond to our requested changes you must re-request a review in order for us to re-engage with the PR.

 f.
-Once the PR is in good shape, we will merge into main, and then you become an Ivy contributor!
+Once the PR is in good shape, we will merge into main, and then you become an Aikit contributor!

 In order to keep our ToDo lists moving quickly, if your PR is not created within 7 days of creating the issue, then a warning message will appear on the issue.
 If another 7 days pass without any changes, the issue will be closed and the task will be made free for others in the community.